tarantool/doc/doc/platform/ddl_dml/read_views.rst

 Read views
 ==========

+..  admonition:: Enterprise Edition
+    :class: fact

+    Read views are available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 A read view is an in-memory snapshot of the entire database that isn't affected by future :ref:`data modifications <index-box_operations>`.
 Read views provide access to database spaces and their indexes and enable you to